WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 Souce file is too large to upload to Github.
 To circumvent around Github file size restriction, a google drive solution is preferred.

+ACKNOWLEDGEMENT:

+DX FT8 Firmware is based on work done by Karlis Goba, YL3JG.
+Here is a link to his website: https://github.com/kgoba/ft8_lib.